sprakash57/create-react-saga/README.md

 [![NPM](https://img.shields.io/npm/v/create-react-saga.svg)](https://www.npmjs.com/package/create-react-saga)

 `create-react-saga` is a CLI tool for quickly setup your next clutter free webpack backed React application.
-It provides you latest hooks based codebase, testing utilities and storybooks.
+It provides you the latest hooks based codebase, testing utilities and storybooks.
 So if you are thinking of below -
 1. Create components ahead of development for early reviews.
 2. Want to use Redux-Saga middleware for async calls.
 3. Proper testing environment setup for React hooks.

 Then you have come to the right place.
-You will get most vanilla React experience ever.
+You will get the most vanilla React experience ever.
 See the features section for detailed info.

 ## 📺 Demo